Hustai National Park: History

 The Mongolian Government declared Hustai National Park as a Specially Protected Area in 1993, one year after the initiation of the reintroduction project of the Takhi (Przewalski's horse) to the Hustain Nuruu.
 The HNP extends through the Khentii Mountains and includes the western edge of the Mongolian steppe at the boundaries of Altanbulag, Argalant and Bayankhangai Soums of Töv Province.
 The park is about 100 km from the capital city of Ulaanbaatar to the west.

 In 2002, the Man and the Biosphere Reserves organization of UNESCO certified the HNP as a member of the world biosphere network of natural reserves.
 The HNPT was enrolled as a member of IUCN in 2007.

 Wildlife

 The park is home to 459 species of vascular plants, 85 species of lichens, 90 species of moss and 33 species of mushrooms.
-Some 44 species of mammals have been recorded, including Altai wapiti, Mongolian gazelle, roe deer, wild boar, wild sheep, ibex, Mongolian marmots, grey wolf, Eurasian lynx, Pallas's cat, red fox, corsac fox and Eurasian badger.
+Some 44 species of mammals have been recorded, including Altai wapiti, Mongolian gazelle, Siberian roe deer, wild boar, argali, Siberian ibex, Mongolian marmots, Mongolian wolf, Siberian lynx, Pallas's cat, red fox, corsac fox and European badger.
 The park has been designated an Important Bird Area by BirdLife International; its 217 bird species of birds include golden eagle, lammergeier, great bustard, whooper swan, black stork, Daurian partridge and little owl.
 There are 16 species of fish, two species of amphibians, and 385 species of insects (including 21 species of ants, 55 species of butterflies, 10 species of bush crickets and 29 species of grasshoppers).
 A new species of soil insect has been found in the Hustai and given the scientific name of Epidamaeus khustaiensis.